Max Kepler Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the 10th-best in MLB.
+- The Mariners have the fifth-ranked team ERA among all MLB pitching staffs (3.83).

-- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.84).
+- The Mariners surrender the seventh-fewest home runs in baseball (109 total, 1.1 per game).

-- Mariners pitchers combine to surrender 109 home runs (1.1 per game), the 10th-fewest in baseball.
+- Kirby (9-8) is going for his 10th win when he takes the mound for the Mariners in his 20th start of the season.
+He has a 3.23 ERA in 119 2/3 innings pitched, with 103 strikeouts.

-- In his most recent time out on Thursday, the right-hander tossed six innings against the Minnesota Twins, allowing three earned runs while surrendering six hits.
+- In his last appearance on Thursday against the Minnesota Twins, the right-hander tossed seven scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.